jquant/jai-sdk/.github/pull_request_template.md

 ## Description

-Breifely describe the problem or reason why you have made this pull request.
+Briefly describe the problem or reason why you have made this pull request.

 ## Root cause